John 20:19: Analysis

 The number of the disciples present is not certain, although Thomas' absence is singled out in verse 24, and Judas Iscariot would not have been present.
 It is possible that some other disciples, less tightly connected to the group, could have been there.

+Usage

+The passage from John 20:19 to the end of the chapter provides the gospel reading for the Sunday after Easter in all three years of the liturgical cycle in the Revised Common Lectionary.